 Example #3: Kubla Khan (By S. T. Coleridge)

 “So twice five miles of fertile ground

 And there were gardens bright with sinuous rills,

 And here were forests ancient as the hills,

 Here, Coleridge uses circumlocution to illustrate the underlying concepts.
-He describes the outside natural world that is wild and that things are protected and peaceful within the palace walls.
+He describes the outside natural world, which is wild, and the things that are protected and peaceful within the palace walls.

-Conrad is intentionally presenting ambiguous descriptions about the nature of morality and truth, which forces the readers to take part in comprehending the novella.
-Here, depiction of nature, forests, and river represents racial, political, psychoanalytical and feminist perspectives.
+Conrad is intentionally presenting ambiguous descriptions of the nature of morality and truth, which forces readers to take part in comprehending the novella.
+Here, the depiction of nature – of forests, and sea, of sun and mist – represents racial, political, psychoanalytical, and feminist perspectives.